-We've been ALL over the place in our motorhome and the size/ weight wasn't a problem at all until our daughter stopped travelling with us and we realised we didn't need so much space.
-If she were younger and still adventuring with us, we wouldn't have downsized our motorhome at all.
+We’ve been ALL over the place in our motorhome and the size/ weight wasn’t a problem at all until our daughter stopped travelling with us and we realised we didn’t need a motorhome over 3.5 tonnes.
+If she were younger and still adventuring with us, we wouldn’t have downsized our motorhome at all.

-Which is why there are so many types of motorhome on the market- one size most definitely does NOT fit all and you need to pick a motorhome which works for the stage of life you're in right now.
+Which is why there are so many types of second-hand motorhomes on the market- one size most definitely does NOT fit all and you need to pick a motorhome which works for the stage of life you’re in right now.
 You can also do a motorhome under 3.5 tonnes hire first and see if this size is right for you.

 And if you’re choosing a motorhome or camper at the moment, let me know what you pick!